zenml-io/zenml/docs/book/component-guide/step-operators/kubernetes.md

 We can then register the step operator and use it in our stacks.
 This can be done in two ways:

-1. If you have [a Service Connector](../../how-to/auth-management/service-connectors-guide.md) configured to access the remote Kubernetes cluster, you can [connect the stack component to the Service Connector](../../how-to/auth-management/service-connectors-guide.md#connect-stack-components-to-resources):
+1. Using a Service Connector configured to access the remote Kubernetes cluster.
+Depending on your cloud provider, this should be either an [AWS](../../how-to/auth-management/aws-service-connector.md), [Azure](../../how-to/auth-management/azure-service-connector.md) or [GCP](../../how-to/auth-management/gcp-service-connector.md) service connector.
+If you're using a Kubernetes cluster that is not provided by any of these, you can use the generic [Kubernetes](../../how-to/auth-management/kubernetes-service-connector.md) service connector.
+You can then [connect the stack component to the Service Connector](../../how-to/auth-management/service-connectors-guide.md#connect-stack-components-to-resources):

     ```
     $ zenml step-operator register <NAME> --flavor kubernetes